fgx/fgx-aircraft-overview/readme.md

 ## <a name="roadMap"></a>Road Map

+* Add up/down cursor key events to enable scrolling through the files
-* Allows you to select aircraft by categories such as year built, country, manufacturer, type etc
+* Allow you to select aircraft by categories such as year built, country, manufacturer, type etc
 * For each aircraft
 	* Link to appropriate Wikipedia entry
 	* Link to manufacturer's web page for the aircraft and/or other significant links
 	* Link to Google image search for the aircraft.
 Example [Avro Vulcan B2 images]( https://www.google.com/search?q=vulcan+b2&client=firefox-a&hs=Za6&rls=org.mozilla:en-US:official&channel=fflb&source=lnms&tbm=isch&sa=X&ei=KiKyUo65OPPO2QXf-4CoBA&ved=0CAkQ_AUoAQ&biw=1846&bih=929&dpr=1 )
 * Add 'Which plane is this?' game
-* Add notification of which aircraft is being viewed

 * Add slide-show replay capability
 * Add pre-loading of next file
 * Camera movement starts if no interaction for 20 seconds.